sengel101/curly-pancake/README.md

+# Exam
+You are expected to fork this repo and to commit to your fork after you complete each task, no matter the order you complete them in.

+#### Tasks to complete
 - Change the primary and accent colours of the theme

 - Change the not found page so that the url shows up in a different path.